mackenziesalinas/HCI-Implementation/README.md

 Here's a comprehensive guide to using the TechAddict app:

-1. **Login**: As you launch the app, you'll be prompted to log in.
-Simply use your registered username, "janedoe@gmail.com," and your password, "password123."
+1. **Sign Up**: As you launch the app, you'll be prompted to sign up.
+Simply make your account to begin.

 2. **Explore Hobbies**: Once logged in, you'll be introduced to a world of hobbies and interests.
 Take your time to browse and handpick the activities that resonate with your passions and preferences.